keyu-tian/SparK/pretrain/README.md

 - `stdout_backup.txt` and `stderr_backup.txt`: will save all output to stdout/stderr

-These files can help trace the experiment well.

 ## Resuming

-Add `--resume_from=path/to/<model>still_pretraining.pth` to resume from a saved checkpoint.
+Add the arg `--resume_from=path/to/<model>_still_pretraining.pth` to resume pretraining.

 ## Regarding sparse convolution

-We do not use sparse convolutions in this pytorch implementation, due to their limited optimization on modern hardwares.
+We do not use sparse convolutions in this pytorch implementation, due to their limited optimization on modern hardware.
 As can be found in [/pretrain/encoder.py](/pretrain/encoder.py), we use masked dense convolution to simulate submanifold sparse convolution.
 We also define some sparse pooling or normalization layers in [/pretrain/encoder.py](/pretrain/encoder.py).
 All these "sparse" layers are implemented through pytorch built-in operators.